DinoEhman/Bioinformatics/README.md

 - J30 - finds first allele completely, second one with 1 change and third expected allele with 1 change, 2 deletion and 1 insertion

 ##### 4. Method B
-- J29 - finds first and third alleles completly and second one with 1 insertion
+- J29 - finds first and third alleles completely and second one with 1 insertion
 - J30 - finds first and second allele completely, and third expected allele with 1 change, 2 deletion and 1 insertion

 ##### 5. Kmeans method